Book the Bus

 The Career Coaches are available for recruitment for New Business Openings.
 The Units will provide a facility to recruit, accept applications, and hold interviews for potential employees.
 They will also be available for any computer testing, company orientations, or company training.

-• Resume Writing includes a session in which claimants will receive instruction/assistance on how to write a resume' or how to critique a resume' that is already written.
+- The Resume Writing workshop includes a session in which claimants will receive instruction/assistance on how to write a resume' or how to critique a resume' that is already written.
 The session includes general guidelines, preliminary research, identifying information, objective statement, and summary of qualification statements.
 It will also include examples of cover letters, chronological, functional, and combination styled resumes.

-• Interviewing Skills includes a workshop to provide knowledge that will enable claimants to update their interviewing skills.
+- The Interviewing Skills workshop includes a workshop to provide knowledge that will enable claimants to update their interviewing skills.
 The workshop covers different types of interviews, pre-interview preparation, body language (positive/negative signals), types of interview questions, interviewing strategies, dressing for success, follow-up etiquette.

-• Job Searching Skills includes a seminar to provide knowledge that will enable claimants to find jobs.
+- The Job Searching Skills workshop includes a seminar to provide knowledge that will enable claimants to find jobs.
 The seminar will cover time management, job hunting, advanced scheduling, making yourself accountable, keeping accurate records, research techniques, networking, and conducting internet job searches.

 The Division of Adult Education provides educational opportunities for those adults seeking: basic skills upgrades for individuals whose reading, writing and/or math skills are below a 12.9 grade level equivalency, General Educational Development (GED) exam preparation for those who have not completed high school, and English for Speakers of Other Languages (ESOL) for those individuals wishing to learn to read, write and speak the English language.